Talking with a ghost: semi-virtual coupled levitated oscillators: Results

-To further explore the nature of the interaction, we calculate the coherence and relative phase of the coupled real and ghost particles' motion $\{q_\mathrm{r},\ q_\mathrm{g}\}$, defined as:
+To further explore the nature of the interaction, we calculate the coherence and relative phase of the coupled real and ghost particles' motion $\{q_\mathrm{r},\ q_\mathrm{g}\}$, defined as

 Here $\mathrm{arg}$ is the argument function that measures the angle of a complex number to the positive real axis.
-The calculated coherence and relative phase are shown in Figures~\hyperref[fig:symmetric_coupling]{3c} and \hyperref[fig:symmetric_coupling]{3d}, respectively.
-The coherence approaches unity at the frequencies 123.0\,Hz \& 142.5\,Hz, indicating that these two modes are coupled.
-There is a sharp change by $\pi$ radians in the relative phase of oscillations across the same range, indicating that they are indeed in-phase and out-of-phase modes.
+The~calculated coherence and relative phase are shown in \mbox{Figure~\ref{fig:symmetric_coupling}{c} and \ref{fig:symmetric_coupling}{d},} respectively.
+The~coherence approaches unity at the frequencies 123.0\,Hz and 142.5\,Hz, indicating that these two modes are coupled.
+There is a sharp change by $\pi$ radians in the relative phase of oscillations across the same range, indicating that they are indeed in-phase and out-of-phase~modes.

 We verify our conclusions regarding the dynamics by comparing the data to the theoretical model derived from \cref{equ:coupled_dynamics} and given in Appendix \ref{apd:sec:PSDs_for_coupled_systems}.
-The theoretical PSDs are shown in \sfref{fig:symmetric_coupling}{d} for $\{S_{qq}^\mathrm{r,r}(\omega),\ S_{qq}^\mathrm{g,g}(\omega)\}$ (left) and $\{S_{qq}^\mathrm{i,i}(\omega),\ S_{qq}^\mathrm{o,o}(\omega)\}$ (right).
+The~theoretical PSDs are shown in Figure~\ref{fig:symmetric_coupling}{d} for $\{S_{qq}^\mathrm{r,r}(\omega),\ S_{qq}^\mathrm{g,g}(\omega)\}$ (left) and $\{S_{qq}^\mathrm{i,i}(\omega),\ S_{qq}^\mathrm{o,o}(\omega)\}$ (right).
 We find $\omega_\mathrm{r,g}$ and $\Gamma_\mathrm{r,g}$ by fitting the experimental data when the particles are uncoupled.
-The model correctly predicts the normal-mode frequencies at 123.0\,Hz \& 142.5\,Hz.
-The size of the dip in-between the modes is due to the noise $\xi_\mathrm{r}/M_\mathrm{r},\ \xi_\mathrm{g}/M_\mathrm{g}$.
-These noise terms are not equal, leading to different sized dips, as reproduced by the model.
-Furthermore, the model tells us that the coupling strengths $k_\mathrm{r}/M_\mathrm{r}$ and $k_\mathrm{g}/M_\mathrm{g}$ are approximately equal, evidenced by the similar peak heights in the PSDs of each particle.
-The difference between the peak heights of the in-phase and out-of-phase modes is due to a measured time delay of $\tau=1.1\,\unit{\ms}$ in our electronics, also reproduced by the model.
-With this, we are confident that the dynamics we see truly reflect those of coupled oscillators, and our model well describes what is seen in the experiment.
+The~model correctly predicts the normal-mode frequencies at 123.0\,Hz and 142.5\,Hz.
+The~size of the dip in-between the modes is due to the noise $\xi_\mathrm{r}/M_\mathrm{r},\ \xi_\mathrm{g}/M_\mathrm{g}$.
+These noise terms are not equal, leading to different sized dips, as~reproduced by the model.
+Furthermore, the~model tells us that the coupling strengths $k_\mathrm{r}/M_\mathrm{r}$ and $k_\mathrm{g}/M_\mathrm{g}$ are approximately equal, evidenced by the similar peak heights in the PSDs of each particle.
+The~difference between the peak heights of the in-phase and out-of-phase modes is due to a measured time delay of $\tau=1.1\,\unit{\ms}$ in our electronics, also reproduced by the model.
+With~this, we are confident that the dynamics we see truly reflect those of coupled oscillators, and~our model well describes what is seen in the~experiment.

-Finally, we estimate the quadratic mean coupling rate $g$ of our coupled system, which we define as follows:
+We estimate the quadratic mean coupling rate $g$ of our coupled system, which we define as follows: